grosskc/example-md2html/README.md

 ## More complete examples

 See [here](./example/) for more thorough examples.
 I've also included the shell scripts I use to automate converting MD to HTML.
 Note that they'll need to be modified to work on your system.

+# TODO
+- [ ] Add example .bib file and how to do a citation
+- [ ] Add header / footer to slides

 # Additional References